 Orangery Kitchen Extensions

 The kitchen is normally the most widely used room in the house and an ideal place to benefit from natural sunlight.
-A dining or breakfast area is a requirement in many modern kitchens, for informal meals, rushed weekday snacks, or lazy weekend brunches.
+A dining or breakfast area is a requirement in many modern houses, for informal meals, rushed weekday snacks, or lazy weekend brunches.
 An orangery extension to your kitchen can provide the additional space to do this.

-Each scenario is different, some clients will combine building the new space with remodelling the entire space and fitting new kitchen units and appliances, others will not want to touch the existing equipment.
+Each scenario is different, some clients will combine building the new space with remodeling the entire space and fitting new units and appliances, others will not want to touch the existing equipment.
 Either way, the appliances need to remain functional during the build.
 We will always find a way of configuring the drainage, plumbing and electrics so this can be achieved.

 In most situations, the vast majority of the work can be done before touching the existing kitchen at all.
 Depending on the how the opening between new and old is to be created, we can generally get the new orangery watertight and secure before breaking into the main house.

 If a new kitchen is to be fitted, we can take care of the preparation work in advance or coordinate with a third party.
 This might involve preparing drainage, plumbing and electrical points, plastering and tiling.
 We can organise this work so the project is done efficiently, cost-effectively and with minimal disruption.

 We can do, but typically we would coordinate with a kitchen specialist who would design, supply and install it.
 This could be someone recommended by us, or a company chosen by the client.

 Within our team we have a wealth of experience in both the design and installation of new kitchens and bespoke cabinetry.